Haris-Ahmed07/Haris-Ahmed07/README.md

 # 👋 Introduction

 Hello, I'm Haris Ahmed, a passionate Software Developer committed to crafting innovative solutions.
-My expertise spans various domains, including Web Development, Desktop Applications, and Android App Development, with a primary focus on Java programming and Spring Boot.
+My expertise spans various domains, including Web Development, Desktop Applications, and Android App Development, with a primary focus on Java programming, Spring Boot, and React.js.
 Welcome to my GitHub profile, where I showcase my projects and contributions, reflecting my journey in the world of software development.

 ## 👀 Interests

 I'm driven by my enthusiasm for technology and software development, with a keen interest in:

-- Web Development
+- Full-Stack Web Development
 - Desktop Application Development
 - Android App Development
 - Spring Boot
+- React.js
 - Java Programming

 ## 🌱 Currently Learning